jayza/ImgurAPI/README.md

 ### Current Features

 * Connect to the Imgur API via OAuth2.0.
+* Support for connecting using either authorization code or pin.
+    * _(Since the token authorization type responds with a hash query im gonna leave it out)_
 * Send GET, POST, PUT, DELETE requests.
 * Error handling for requests.